python-cffi/cffi/doc/source/embedding.rst

 your choice to any C application that wants to link with this ``.so/.dll``.

+The general idea is as follows:

+* You write and execute a Python script, which produces a ``.so/.dll`` file with the API of your choice.
+The script also gives some Python code to be "frozen" inside the ``.so``.

+* At runtime, the C application loads this ``.so/.dll`` without having to know that it was produced by Python and CFFI.

+* The first time a C function is called, Python is initialized and the frozen Python code is executed.

+* The frozen Python code attaches Python functions that implement the C functions of your API, which are then used for all subsequent C function calls.

 This is entirely *new in version 1.5.*